MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Process when the carbon intensity is low.
 - Optimizing workloads to run when knowing that the energy mix comes mostly from renewable energy sources.
 - For example, running specific workloads at night may be more beneficial in some regions.

 ### Choose data centers close to the customer

 **Recommendation:**

-- Choose data centers close to the customer.
 - Network traversal increases if the data center is a greater distance from consumers.

 ### Run batch workloads during low carbon intensity periods

+Proactively designing batch processing of workloads can help with scheduling intensive work during low-carbon periods.

 **Recommendation:**

 - Run [batch workloads](/azure/architecture/data-guide/big-data/batch-processing) during low carbon intensity periods.
 - Potential tradeoffs may include the effort and time it takes to move to a low-carbon region.
 Additionally, migrating data between data centers may not be carbon efficient, and the cost for new regions&mdash;including low-carbon regions&mdash;may be more expensive.

 ## Modernization